 Yes, sure.
 In this case, I am independent, but my commissioner said they wanted me on the payroll for this job.
 That has to do with procurement rules.
 So I am a payroll employee, but I behave like an independent professional.
-Payroll suggests that Feels very at home in the public domain, but less at home in the hierarchic rescue world.
-Would like to work in healthcare or education
+Payroll suggests that you are in an office from nine to five, but I don't even have an office!

-Is in fact independent, but just on the payroll for procurement reasons you are in an office from nine to five, but I don't even have an office!
+Is in fact independent, but just on the payroll for procurement reasons